 If you have FH yourself, you can discuss when to get your child tested with your lipid consultant (a specialist in blood fats).
 Getting tested and diagnosed early means your child can start treatment and learn about a healthy lifestyle before any problems develop.

 The current national guidelines recommend that children with a parent with a confirmed diagnosis of FH should be tested at the earliest opportunity, and if possible before they are 10 years old.
 This will be with a genetic test looking for the same FH gene that the parent has.
 Your specialist will be able to help you with this.

 Children who are diagnosed with FH will be looked after by a specialist who is an expert in FH in children and young people, in a setting which is focused on young people.

 A healthy diet and exercise are especially important for people with FH and will help any treatments to work better.
 Encouraging your child to learn about food and cholesterol will mean they grow up being able to look after their own health.

 It’s good to make healthy changes together as a family, including any brothers and sisters.
 Seeing healthy role models around them will help your children develop healthy habits, and stop them feeling like they’re being treated differently.

-Children have different needs to adults.
-Your lipid specialist will normally refer you to see a dietitian as per current national guidelines to help support you with this.
+Children have different dietary needs to adults.
+Your lipid specialist will normally refer you to a dietitian to support you.

 Being active is essential too.
-Children should be active for at least an hour a day and children under five should be active for three, spread out throughout the day.
-See how you can encourage your child to be active.
-Are there any after school clubs they can join for example?
+Children should be active for at least an hour a day and children under five should be active for three hours, spread out throughout the day.
+Encourage your child to be active - are there any after school clubs they can join for example?